xcibe95x/TFT-Overlay/README.md

 `Everything except Drop Rates is now always automatically updated, you will just be missing assets like the new champions image, but they will still show up in champ list.`

-`I'm working to release the very first version of Legends of the League (Riot Approved LOL Based CCG) at https://lol.playconstraints.com/ (Website not fully optimized yet)
+`Checkout the very first version of Legends of the League (Riot Approved LOL Based CCG) at https://lol.playconstraints.com/download.php (Website not fully optimized yet). report any bugs you can find but check trello first'
-I'm gonna take a break to finish it after 2.2, but i will keep pushing small updates`

 ![Image](https://i.redd.it/vyhdcp8m2k831.png)